 - (1) The value of perquisites and benefits for each named executive officer is less than the lesser of \$50,000 and 10% of the total annual base compensation and bonuses. - (2) These individuals are also Trustees of the Fund.
 Trustees who are also employed by the Fund do not receive additional compensation for their duties as Trustees. - (3) Annual Incentive Plan awards are calculated at the end of a financial year and paid in the first or second quarter of the next financial year.
-Awards deferred as part of the U.S. deferred compensation plan are paid to the Trustee of the plan in the first quarter of the next financial year. - (4) US denominated figures were converted at an average annual exchange rate of \$0.9893Cdn.
-(2010 \$\$1.0301Cdn, 2009 \$1.1415Cdn, 2008 \$1.0671Cdn) - (5) Mr. Smith elected to contribute \$35,000 in 2010 and \$70,000 in 2009 of this incentive compensation to a medical reimbursement plan. - (6) Effective October 15, 2011, Mr. Smith retired from his position as Executive Chairman and Trustee for the Fund. - (7) Included as other compensation is the settlement cost of Mr. Smith's compensation arrangements as approved by the Compensation Committee.
-The Company is obligated to continue with the payment of Mr. Smith's compensation and benefits until January 31, 2014, being the date upon which his employment agreement would have ended.
+Awards deferred as part of the U.S. deferred compensation plan are paid to the Trustee of the plan in the first quarter of the next financial year. - (4) US denominated figures were converted at an average annual exchange rate of \$1.0301Cdn (2012 \$0.9994Cdn, 2011 \$0.9893Cdn). - (5) Mr. Bulbuck triggered a taxable employee benefit during 2012 as a result of transferring personal holdings into 4612094 Manitoba Inc.